 Certain infectious diseases are transmitted through contact with blood and other secretions from a person with the illness.
-When a person is injured, those who render aid should avoid direct contact with blood.
-If you do contact human blood, please remember the following:
+When a person is injured, those who render aid should avoid

-- Personal Pretention Equipment is provided in medical labs on campus - Wash hands and face with disinfectant soap immediately after contact - Infected surfaces would be washed with bleach or an approved germicidal.
+- Personal Pretention Equipment is provided in medical labs on campus - Wash hands and face with disinfectant soap immediately after contact

+Infected surfaces would be washed with bleach or an approved germicidal.